Soleb: tꜣ šꜣsw Yhwꜣ

-The transcription of one of the conquered people is 'tꜣ šꜣsw Yhwꜣ', translated as "land of the Shasu, those of Yhwꜣ", or "land of the nomads of Yhwꜣ".
-Thomas Schneider vocalizes the word as Yahwa, though other vocalizations, such as Yehua, have been proposed.
+The transcription of one of the conquered people is tꜣ šꜣsw Yhwꜣ, translated as "land of the Shasu, those of Yhwꜣ", or "land of the nomads of Yhwꜣ".
+Thomas Schneider vocalizes the name as Yahwa, though other vocalizations, such as Yehua, have been proposed.
 Fleming reports that this Yhwꜣ was located in Palestine and Syria.
 According to Kennedy, exactly what the name Yhwꜣ refers to has been "a matter of debate", but he concludes that it "logically follows" that the Shasu could be identified with the Israelites, given the similarity of the term with the name of the Israelite god Yahweh.
 Shalomi Hen, while noting the scholarly discourse around the subject, considers the evidence too scanty to allow such an identification.